Jane’s Top ten tips for buying a sewing machine with confidence

-Always buy from a reputable retailer
+1 Always buy from a reputable retailer

 Go along, discuss what skills you have (if any) and what you are most likely to use it for (for quilting you might consider a dedicated machine with a long-arm like the Elna EX 580).
-Always, always try the machine.
+Always, always try out the machines.
 Remember, you wouldn’t buy a car without taking it for a test drive.
 Machines are not always cheaper online and you won’t necessarily get the same level of advice or after purchase support.
 The old adage – “if it seems too good to be true” it most probably is.

 There are lots of manufacturers so it is down to personal preference, reputation and budget.
-I am thrilled to be an official supplier of the fabulous
+I am pleased to be an official supplier of the fabulous

-Set your budget
+3 Set your budget

 Think about how often you are likely to use your machine.
-Will it for occasional use, to learn to sew or do you need something you can grow into as your sewing skills develop.
+Will it be for occasional use, to learn to sew or do you need something you can grow into as your sewing skills develop.

 Ask yourself some questions: do you need to pay for 500 embroidery stitches but would a fully automated buttonhole (the Elna EX 520 has an excellent automatic buttonhole) be less scary and more time efficient?

 4 Brand new-v-second-hand and eBay/auctions

 A tricky one this.
 Can be a good move if you know the owner and the machine’s history but a nightmare if it’s a machine that’s been run into the ground and being sold to fund the owner’s next purchase.
 No definitive answer I’m afraid other than take someone who knows about machines and try it out first.
 Ask the date of manufacture (I’ve spotted my first new machine bought in 1979 with my first month’s pay going for more than I paid for it then).

 Electronic/computerised machines have an LED screen and more automation.
 As a generalisation, a manual buttonhole will be made by you turning a dial for each part and measuring each buttonhole an electronic/computerised machine will usually have a machine foot that holds the button, you press the foot pedal and the whole thing is done automatically in one go without you having to measure anything.

-Bobbin case –v- drop in bobbin?
+6 Bobbin case –v- drop in bobbin?

 Open for debate, The Elna EX 220 is a great starter machine with a front loader bobbin.

-Want to get the most from your machine?
+9 Want to get the most from your machine?

-Get some tuition.
+Get some tuition!
 Have a look at my or our How to use a sewing machine workshop.
 I promise you will go away with lots of skills, confidence and in complete control of your machine.

-Still can’t decide?
+10 Still can’t decide?

 Jane White Couture Tuition is an official supplier of Elna sewing machines and overlockers.